CRamosC11/Obitools/16S analysis obitools 4.4 commands.md

 The objetive of this part of the code is to delete all the bases but A, C, G, T.

-`obigrep -p 'sequence =~ "^[ACTGactg]+$"' results/assembled_assigned_uniq.fasta > results/clean_sequences.fasta´
+        obigrep -p 'sequence =~ "^[ACTGactg]+$"' results/assembled_assigned_uniq.fasta > results/clean_sequences.fasta

 Sequences number: **303.501**

 ### Obiannotate

-`obiannotate -k count -k merged_sample results/clean_sequences.fasta > results/clean_annotated.fasta`
+        obiannotate -k count -k merged_sample results/clean_sequences.fasta > results/clean_annotated.fasta

 ### Obiclean

-`obiclean -s sample -r 0.1 --detect-chimera -H results/clean_annotated.fasta > results/cleaned_chimeras_0.1.fasta`
+        obiclean -s sample -r 0.1 --detect-chimera -H results/clean_annotated.fasta > results/cleaned_chimeras_0.1.fasta

 Obiclean can be run in filter mode, allowing a sequence to be removed from the resulting sequence set if it is considered artifactual in all samples where it appears.
 Artifactual                sequences are those classified as internal or chimeric.
 This filtering is done by setting the -H option.

 Sequences number: **362.060**